 Novo Nordisk’s journey towards Integrated Reporting has been well documented by several external authors.
 For inspiration, please see One report: Integrated reporting for a Sustainable Strategy by Robert G. Eccles, Michael P. Krzus and Don Tapscott (2010), Accounting for Sustainability, Practical Insights by Anthony Hopwood, Jeffrey Unerman and Jessica Fries (2010), and The Integrated Reporting Movement: Meaning, Momentum, Motives, and Materiality by Robert G. Eccles and Michael P. Krzus (2014).
 Or watch an interview with Susanne Stormer, VP, Corporate Sustainability (Chief Sustainability Officer), on Novo Nordisk’s journey towards integrated reporting.

-Read Novo Nordisk’s Integrated Annual Report 2019 here.
+You can view Novo Nordisk’s Integrated Annual Report 2020 here.

 Novo Nordisk is a global healthcare company with more than 90 years of innovation and leadership in diabetes care.
 From this heritage, the company has built experience and capabilities that also enable it to help people defeat other serious chronic conditions: haemophilia, growth disorders and obesity.
 Headquartered in Denmark, Novo Nordisk employs more than 40,000 people in 75 countries and markets its products in more than 180 countries.